staller-lab/NN_interpretability_for_AD_prediction/scripts/analysis_scripts/README.md

 - `abundance_replicate_correlation.ipynb`: Determines how correlated experimental mCherry measurements are
 - `linear_regression.ipynb`:
   	- Linear regression on the activity data
 -  `TF_endings.ipynb`: Code to analyze the terminal amino acids for YGOB homologous sequences.
 These plots were not used in the final iteration of this paper.
+-  `predict-tiles.py` : Codue used to run the FINCHES analysis